Paramedic Technology (PAC)

 Requirements for Consideration to Paramedic Technology Certificate (PAC)

-All applicants must have evidence of current Basic and/or Advanced EMT certification, a minimum of one year of work experience or 75 documented patient contacts as a certified Basic or Advanced EMT.
+All applicants must have evidence of current Basic and/or Advanced EMT certification, a minimum of 75 documented patient contacts as a certified Basic or Advanced EMT.
 See the Special Program Requirements for Paramedic Technology Certificate (below) and/or the Paramedic Technology Certificate application for complete details.

 Student Success Tips